Entropy II

 We’ll write the entropy of a r.v.

-And yet if we plot the two against each other for a few distributions, they seem to be closely related:
+Yet if we plot the two against each other for a few typical distributions, they appear to be closely related:

 (These are discretized normals and betas, not continuous distributions.
-We’ll get to the entropy of continuous distributions later.)
+We’ll address the entropy of continuous distributions later.)

 What’s going on?